velvetx/mail_generator/README.md

 Help Text
 ---------
 Usage:
-* Type in console: mail_generator or cd mail_generator/ && python3 mail_generator.py
+* Type in console: mail_generator or "cd mail_generator/ && python3 mail_generator.py"
 * Choose your own patterns file or use default (type Enter):
 /home/user/Documents/myownpatterns.txt
 * Specify the path to save the result